College Salary Report Methodology

 Gender Breakdown: This is the gender breakdown of undergraduates from IPEDS.

 Undergraduate Enrollment: This is the undergraduate fall enrollment from IPEDS.
 An undergraduate is defined by IPEDS as “A student enrolled in a 4- or 5-year bachelor’s degree program, an Associate degree program, or a vocational or technical program below the baccalaureate.”

 % STEM: For Bachelor’s or Associate programs this is the percentage of Bachelor’s or Associate degrees that are awarded in Science, Technology, Engineering, and Mathematics from IPEDS.
 For Master’s or PhD programs it is the percentage of respective Master’s or PhDs awarded in Science, Technology, Engineering and Mathematics from IPEDS.

-Additionally, similarly to the overall school rankings, these schools are ranked based on the median mid-career earnings of graduates within the particular major.
+Additionally, similarly to the overall school rankings, these schools are ranked based on the median mid-career earnings of graduates within a major group.
 The pay values do not control for job choice, only major and school selection.
-This is important to keep in mind as graduates for one school may select very different jobs than graduates from another school even if they share the same major.
+This is important to keep in mind as graduates for one school may select very different jobs than graduates from another school, even if they share the same major.